adamchainz/django-jsonfield/README.rst

 If no ``default`` is provided, and ``null=True`` is not passed in to the field constructor, then a default of ``{}`` will be used.

 Supported django versions
 -------------------------

-All versions of Django from 1.8 onwards are tested, however, if you are using Postgres, I highly recommend that you consider using the ``django.contrib.postgres`` module's ``JSONField`` instead.
+All versions of Django from 1.8 onwards are tested.

 Extras
 ------